myothiha/obsidian/Literature Notes/@TableGPT2024.md

 The main steps of our synthesize-then-augment approach is shown in Algorithm 1.
 First, we sample a table T ∈ C from a large corpus of real tables C, and a type of table-task S ∈ S. From the (T , S) pair, we synthesize an instance of a table-task t = (Ins,T , C) (Line 3), which is the tasksynthesis step we will describe in detail in Section 4.2.
 From the set of diverse instances of tabletasks created (Ins,T , C), we then proceed to “augment” the tasks, at instruction/table/completion levels (Line 6-8), which is the step that we will describe in Section 4.3.
 The resulting table-tasks A = {(Ins′,T ′, C′)} become the training data we use for table-tuning.

-Two methods are used
+### Two methods are used

-1. Synthesize new types of table-tasks for **task diversity**.
+1. Synthesize new types of table-tasks for **task diversity**: which means creating new table tasks that does not exist in current table benchmarks.
-2. Synthesize new table test-cases of existing tables-tasks for **data-diversity**.
+2. Synthesize new table test-cases of existing tables-tasks for **data-diversity**: extend table variety of current existing tasks.

 ![[Screenshot 2025-10-18 at 10.45.50 PM.png]]
 ## Table Tasks